dbt-labs/dbt-spark/README.md

 AWS and Azure Databricks have differences in their connections, likely due to differences in how their URLs are generated between the two services.

-**Organization:** To connect to an Azure Databricks cluster, you will need to obtain your organization ID, which is a unique ID Azure Databricks generates for each customer workspace.
-To find the organization ID, see https://docs.microsoft.com/en-us/azure/databricks/dev-tools/databricks-connect#step-2-configure-connection-properties.
-This is a string field; if there is a leading zero, be sure to include it.
+**Organization:** To connect to the Azure Databricks, you will need to obtain your organization ID, which is a unique ID Azure Databricks generates for the workspace.
+The organisation is [included in the url](https://docs.microsoft.com/en-us/azure/databricks/dev-tools/databricks-connect#step-2-configure-connection-properties), for example, `?o=1234567891234567`.

 **Port:** Please ignore all references to port 15001 in the databricks-connect docs as that is specific to that tool; port 443 is used for dbt-spark's https connection.